 Set out below are the Conditions applying to a visit to the Midland Railway Study Centre, as well as some general guidance which may assist.
 These conditions are designed to allow the holdings of the Study Centre to be made available to the public whilst ensuring their conservation and safety, not forgetting the health & safety of visitors and others in the building.
 Attention is particularly drawn to the final paragraph in respect of Copyright.

-Whilst we are delighted to make the holdings of the Midland Railway Study Centre available to assist Visitors in their research, it must be understood that the safety and security of the archive material is of paramount importance.
-Consequently access to the Study Centre as a Visitor is subject to these conditions.
+Whilst we are delighted to make the holdings of the Midland Railway Study Centre available to assist your research, you must understand that the safety and security of the archive material is of paramount importance.
+Consequently your access to the Study Centre as a Visitor is subject to these conditions.

 These articles are prohibited from the Study Centre: